Line of Credit Calculator

 Tracking Payments: You can manually enter the Payment Date, Interest Rate, and Payment within the table if you want to track your actual payments, by overwriting the formulas.
 If you do that, you should probably highlight those cells so that you can identify that they no longer contain formulas.

-Variable Rate Simulation: This feature of the line of credit calculator is not meant to try to predict future rates.
+Variable Rate Simulation: This feature of the calculator is not meant to try to predict future rates.
 Rather, it is designed to help you simulate what might happen if rates increase or fall.
 The Random Rate Change option can be fun to play with.
 Press F9 repeatedly to watch how values change.

 Home Equity Line of Credit References